dimitritholen/ultra-compact-prompt-language/mcp-server/README.md

 - Pagination guidelines and token limit warnings
 - Best practices and common examples

-**You don't need to add anything to your system prompt!** See [docs/MCP-SELF-DOCUMENTING.md](../docs/MCP-SELF-DOCUMENTING.md) for details.
+**You don't need to add anything to your system prompt!**
+The MCP server is self-documenting.

 ### What's New in v1.3 (2025-01-06)